Bittersweet Machines – A Night Full of Sharp Edges

 Matt Mocharnuk, the brains behind recording artist Bittersweet Machines is a songwriter with the ability to manipulate the emotions of anyone fortunate enough to listen to his musical creations.
 I count myself amongst this number – as I have followed Mocharnuk’s creative journey in the last couple of years and with each release, cannot help but be awed by the consistent quality of the songs found on Bittersweet Machines EPs and albums.

 New EP – A Night Full of Sharp Edges – is no exception to this rule.
 Stylistically, Morcharnuk has moved away somewhat from the post-punk revivalist tendencies found on previous releases.
 The songwriting seems more organic without reliance on any particular ‘genre’.
 This creative decision has liberated the music to form it’s own conclusions based on the confluence of tunes and lyrics.

 What remains the same is the emotional weight of the melodies, the astute use of dynamism, the appropriation of infectious hooks and riffs and ultimately the natural appeal of songs that do not need too much analysis or deep probing in order to divine their joys.

 It is an absolute pleasure to move from track to track – songs like “The Longest Minute,” “Is It Enough” and “Screaming Underwater” – embellished simply by acoustic guitar and tasteful keyboards reach out to touch heart and soul, rightfully belonging to the sweet indie Brit rock epoch that birthed bands like Travis, Coldplay and Keane.

-Yet another bloody essential release from Bittersweet Machines.
+A Night Full of Sharp Edges is yet another bloody essential release from Bittersweet Machines.